jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 ### Pre-requisites for new pull requests

-All pull requests should be submitted to the devel branch corresponding to the current major version.
+All pull requests must:
+- Be submitted to the devel branch corresponding to the current major version.
+- pass an ansible-sanity test.
-Pull requests should not include changes to the changelog itself, this will be done by maintainer when merging upstream.
+- Not include changes to the changelog itself, this will be done by maintainer when merging upstream.
-Pull requests should not include changes to galaxy.yml version, nor a build of the collection.
+- Not include changes to galaxy.yml version, nor a build of the collection.
 This will be done by the maintainer when merging upstream.
-All changes MUST pass an ansible-sanity test.

 #### Major changes